rogeralmeida/roger-almeida.com/_posts/2021-01-07-another-success-case-of-a-woman-in-it-transitioning-career.md

 - Testing strategy for CI/CD pipelines
 - Infrastructure refactoring

 I discussed it with the Tech Lead and he also saw the value in finally prioritising these items.
 We then bumped up the priority of these items in our backlog.
-During a planning session, I mentioned that I would like Mary Pretty to lead that stream of work.
+During a planning session, I mentioned that I would like Manpreet to lead that stream of work.
 But she would have to share the knowledge with the rest of the team.
 So she would never work alone on it, instead, she would always be pairing with someone.

 The team was used to pair, and we would rotate pairs every Tuesdays and Thursdays.
-Every 2 ~ 3 days Mary Pretty would be spreading her infra/testing knowledge to another team member.
+Every 2 ~ 3 days Manpreet would be spreading her infra/testing knowledge to another team member.
 This was a great opportunity to create a bond with the other team members as well.

 I immediately noticed that it changed the way the other team members would perceive her.
 And she also had something to fill proud of.
 She was adding value to the team.
 # Unus pro omnibus, omnes pro uno